Highlights of Western Bhutan

 Departure from Paro to Bangkok or Delhi / Kathmandu / Dhaka / Guwahati / Singapore / Bagdogra or Kolkata and onwards to your next destination.

-- 10 nights in double room occupancy in minimum 3 star hotels in Bhutan.
+- 10 nights in double or single room occupancy in minimum 3 star hotels in Bhutan.
+If you would like to stay in 4 or 5 star hotel, please let us know.

 - All meals - breakfast, lunch and dinner.
 Sometimes lunch will be pack lunch or a picnic.